dmitrievanthony/ignite/modules/ml/python/docs/examples.rst

 Linear Regression
 ^^^^^^^^^^^^^^^^^

-Apache Ignite supports the ordinary least squares Linear Regression algorithm - one of the most basic and powerful machine learning algorithms.
+GridGain supports the ordinary least squares Linear Regression algorithm - one of the most basic and powerful machine learning algorithms.

 With local data: